pyrocko/grond/docs/source/method/index.rst

 ``starting_point``
 ..................
 This method tunes to the center value of the sampler distribution: This option, will increase the likelihood to draw a `highscore` member model off-center to the mean value.
 The probability of drawing a model from the `highscore` list is derived from distances the `highscore` models have to other `highscore` models in the model parameter space.
-Excentricity is therefore compensated, because models with few neighbours at larger distances have an increased likelihood to be drawn.
+Eccentricity is therefore compensated, because models with few neighbours at larger distances have an increased likelihood to be drawn.

 What's the use?
 Convergence is slowed down, yes, but to the benefit of low-misfit region represented by only a few models drawn up to the current point.

 Let's assume there are two separated groups of low-misfit models in our `highscore` list, with one group forming the 75% majority.
 In the directed sampler phase the choices of a mean center point for the distribution as well as a random starting point for the sampler distribution would favour new samples in the region of the `highscore` model majority.
-Models in the low-misfit region may be dying out in the `highscore` list due to favorism and related sparse sampling. `excentricity compensations` can help is these cases and keep models with not significantly higher misfits in the game and in sight.
+Models in the low-misfit region may be dying out in the `highscore` list due to favour and related sparse sampling. `eccentricity compensations` can help is these cases and keep models with not significantly higher misfits in the game and in sight.

 TODO: correct? too many explanations?
 Sebastian, here is the perfect place for one of your movies.